fr3e1/30-2-notes/Social 30-2/Unit 3/Chapter 7/Chapter 7.md

 * jews banned from most jobs
 * all jews are detained and sent to concentration camps

-## 17. What were the consquences of fascism?
+## 17. What were the consequences of fascism?
 How many people were killed during WW2 and the Holocaust combined?

 Ethnic cleansing surfaced and wars began
 13 million people died in total